New Lower Bounds for Cap Sets: Acknowledgments

 I am extremely grateful to Thomas Bloom for suggesting the problem and supervising my research.
 I would like to thank Thomas for his support, encouragement and advice throughout my project.
-In addition, I thank him for many helpful discussions and useful suggestions in preparing this paper. \smallbreak Thanks also go to Akshat, Albert, Ittihad, Maria, and Yifan for being an excellent audience for my presentations in the Maths Institute, where they provided me with a valuable opportunity to share and discuss my research. \smallbreak Finally, I would like to thank Anubhab, Chris, Claire, Flora, James and Jess for allowing me to try and explain my work to them, with varying levels of success. \smallbreak The work in this paper was completed while the author was employed as a Summer Project Intern in the Mathematical Institute, University of Oxford, under the supervision of Dr Thomas Bloom, and was supported by the supervisor's Royal Society University Research Fellowship.
+In addition, I thank him for many helpful discussions and useful suggestions in preparing this paper. \smallbreak Thanks also go to Akshat, Albert, Ittihad, Maria, and Yifan for being an excellent audience for my presentations in the Maths Institute, where they provided me with a valuable opportunity to share and discuss my research. \smallbreak Finally, I would like to thank Alex, Anubhab, Chris, Claire, Flora, Jess and Zach for allowing me to try and explain my work to them, with varying levels of success. \smallbreak The work in this paper was completed while the author was employed as a Summer Project Intern in the Mathematical Institute, University of Oxford, under the supervision of Dr Thomas Bloom.